Skip to content

 What you can find in this guide to Ojców National Park:

-Ojców National Park: what you need to know before you go
+Ojców National Park: What you Need to Know before you Go

-Things to see and do in Ojców National Park
+Things to See and Do in Ojców National Park

 King Łokietek’s Cave

-The name of the cave is linked to a legend about the Polish King Władysław Łokietek, who is said to have taken refuge here when the Czech King Wenceslaus II invaded Poland between the 13th and 14th centuries.
+The cave’s name is linked to a captivating legend involving the Polish King Władysław Łokietek, who is believed to have sought refuge here when the Czech King Wenceslaus II invaded Poland between the 13th and 14th centuries.
+The entrance to the cave was obstructed by an enormous cobweb, compelling the Polish king to descend using a rope.
+As a result, the Czech troops were misled into thinking the cave was uninhabited, as they noticed the cobweb remained undisturbed.

 Hercules Club and Kraków Gate